Jamshid Eshaghi: International sanctions and designations

-Jamshid Eshaghi's involvement in these activities has led to his designation under international sanctions, principally by the United States.
-On February 6, 2025, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) sanctioned Eshaghi as part of a major action against an Iranian oil-smuggling network.
-He was blacklisted alongside several other individuals and entities linked to Sepehr Energy, with OFAC citing that Eshaghi had "acted or purported to act for or on behalf of, directly or indirectly, Sepehr Energy".
+Eshaghi's involvement in these activities led to his designation under international sanctions, principally by the United States.
+On 6 February 2025, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) sanctioned Eshaghi as part of a major action against an Iranian oil-smuggling network.
+He was blacklisted alongside several other persons and entities linked to Sepehr Energy, with OFAC citing that Eshaghi had "acted or purported to act for or on behalf of, directly or indirectly, Sepehr Energy".
 This designation was made under the U.S. counterterrorism authority Executive Order 13224, effectively categorizing him as a Specially Designated Global Terrorist (SDGT) due to the financial support his activities provide to IRGC-linked terrorism and militant groups.
 Notably, Iran's IRGC and its Quds Force are themselves U.S.-designated terrorist organizations, which is why facilitating their oil revenue can trigger a terrorism-based sanction.
 The U.S. also referenced Executive Order 13902 in Eshaghi's designation, an authority targeting Iran's petroleum sector.

-Under these sanctions, any of Eshaghi's assets under U.S. jurisdiction are frozen, and U.S. persons (including banks) are prohibited from doing business with him.
+Under these sanctions, any of Eshaghi's assets under U.S. jurisdiction were frozen, and U.S. persons (including banks) are prohibited from doing business with him.
 Moreover, OFAC assigned Eshaghi a "secondary sanctions risk" warning.
 This means that foreign (non-U.S.) institutions that knowingly facilitate significant transactions for him could themselves face U.S. sanctions, a powerful disincentive for international companies and banks to have any dealings involving Eshaghi or his associated entities.
-In practical terms, Eshaghi has been cut off from the formal global financial system: he cannot travel freely to many countries, open bank accounts abroad, or engage in cross-border trade without risking asset seizures or enforcement actions.
+In practical terms, Eshaghi had been cut off from the formal global financial system: he could not travel freely to many countries, open bank accounts abroad, or engage in cross-border trade without risking asset seizures or enforcement actions.
 The U.S. Treasury press release announcing the move emphasized that Iran's armed forces, through fronts like Sepehr, generate "hundreds of millions of dollars" from oil sales to fund destabilizing activities (from missile development to regional militias), and that Washington is committed to disrupting these revenue streams.
 Indeed, U.S. officials pointed out that the oil shipments coordinated by Eshaghi and others were conducted on behalf of the AFGS and were funneling money into Iran's military expansion.